MicheleGrieco/microblog/README.md

 ## Next Steps

-* Add the ability to create new posts
+* Add the ability to create new posts in the database
-* Display real posts from the database on the home page
+* Display real posts from the database on the home and user pages
-* Improve user profile management
+* Improve user profile management (e.g., allow avatar upload)
-* Post pagination
+* Add post pagination
-* Deployment to a production server
+* Prepare for deployment to a production server

 ---